yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >[!note] 背景与观点（Context & Claim）
 >
->The issue of **the recent tariff war between the U.S. and China** has become a major point of discussion recently, reflecting a significant trend in global trade.
+>The issue of **the recent trade war between the U.S. and China** has become a major point of discussion recently, reflecting a significant trend in world trade.
 >
 >This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
->After careful consideration, I believe that **this trade war is a counterproductive, lose-lose strategy that negatively impacts not only both countries' economies but also the stability of the entire global supply chain.**
+>After careful consideration, I believe that **this trade war is bad for everyone and hurts both countries' economies as well as businesses around the world.**

 >[!note] 分析与论证（Analysis & Arguments）
 >
->The primary reason for my view is **that tariffs ultimately hurt consumers in both countries by making everyday products more expensive.**
+>The primary reason for my view is **that these trade taxes make things more expensive for regular people in both countries.**
 >
->To be specific, **when the U.S. puts tariffs on Chinese goods, American companies and consumers end up paying higher prices for everything from electronics to clothing.
-Similarly, when China responds with its own tariffs, Chinese consumers face higher costs for American products.** For instance, **a smartphone that used to cost $500 might now cost $600 because of these tariffs, which means ordinary families have less money to spend on other things they need.**
+>To be specific, **when the U.S. puts extra taxes on Chinese products, American companies and people end up paying more money for things like phones, clothes, and household items.
+When China does the same thing back, Chinese people have to pay more for American products.** For instance, **a phone that used to cost $500 might now cost $600 because of these extra taxes, which means families have less money left over for other important things.**
 >
->Another significant factor that supports my position is **that this trade war disrupts the global supply chain that has been built over decades.**
+>Another significant factor that supports my position is **that this trade war messes up the way companies around the world work together.**
 >
->This can be seen in **how many companies rely on parts and materials from both countries to make their products.
-When tariffs make these materials more expensive, it affects businesses worldwide.** A clear example of this is **that a car company might use Chinese steel and American technology to build cars in Mexico.
-When tariffs increase costs, the company might have to raise prices or cut jobs, affecting workers in all three countries.**
+>This can be seen in **how many companies need parts from both countries to make their products.
+When extra taxes make these parts cost more, it hurts businesses everywhere.** A clear example of this is **that a car company might use Chinese steel and American computer parts to build cars in Mexico.
+When taxes make everything more expensive, the company might have to charge more for cars or fire workers, which hurts people in all three countries.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend could lead to **a world where countries become more isolated economically, which could slow down global economic growth and make it harder for developing countries to improve their living standards.**
->
->Of course, we should also acknowledge that **some people argue that tariffs can protect local jobs and industries from unfair competition, and both countries might want to reduce their dependence on each other for important goods.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
->In conclusion, based on the analysis of **the higher costs for consumers** and **the disruption to global business**, I maintain my position that **the tariff war creates more problems than it solves and hurts the economic interests of both nations.**
+>In conclusion, based on the analysis of **higher prices for everyday people** and **problems for businesses worldwide**, I maintain my position that **the trade war creates more problems than it fixes and hurts both the U.S. and China.**
->
->Therefore, the path forward is not to simply accept or reject **these trade policies**, but to **find better ways for both countries to cooperate and solve their disagreements through dialogue and negotiation rather than economic punishment.** It is crucial that we focus on maximizing the benefits of trade while actively managing any unfair practices through diplomatic means.

 <h2 id="topic_20"></h2>